At the Heart of Mount-Royal

 Here, one chooses a place brimming with life.

-Please note that we are experiencing a high volume of calls regarding ash burials.
-If you have already completed your request for such a burial, we will contact you as soon as we get your file.
-We apologize for the inconvenience.
+Please note that our offices receive a high volume of calls regarding requests for ash burials.
+If you have already submitted such a request in the past, please be assured that we will get back to you as soon as we have reviewed your file.
 If your request for an ash burial has not yet been submitted, we urge you to complete the form.
+Thank you for your understanding.

 Ash Burial Request Form